 Late in the year 1828 Timothy Harrington Carter leased the building at 135 Washington Street and organized the bookselling and publishing firm of Carter and Hendee.

-Timothy Harrington Carter was born in Lancaster, Massachusetts December 23, 1798; in 1815 he came to Boston and soon found employment as a clerk in the bookstore of Cummings and Hilliard, then in business at Number 1 Cornhill at the corner of Spring Lane and Washington Street.
-In accordance with the usual arrangement of that period, his compensation was forty dollars a year and board.
+Timothy Harrington Carter was born in Lancaster, Massachusetts as a clerk in the bookstore of Cummings and Hilliard, then in business at Number 1 Cornhill at the corner of Spring Lane and Washington Street.